iuec/uec-tech-standards/_pages/use_cases/CTP_Consume_Patient_Data_Use_Case.md

 -   System generated alerts flags indicating potential risks relating to the patient’s health (e.g. indicating that a patient has a long-term condition that needs to be considered in their UEC encounter).
 -   Automatic answering or pre-populating answers to questions within triage paths by automatically retrieving and applying clinically coded data from the patient’s care records.
 Depending on the User skill-set or clinical safety rules around the EMS, further verification of the data may be required/supported.

 Using patient data to improve triage is not a new concept with some 111 service providers having previously provided patient data to their clinicians for triage purposes.
-Data sharing between healthcare service providers in UIC has been achieved in the past but it has been limited to local solutions.
+Data sharing between healthcare service providers in IUC has been achieved in the past but it has been limited to local solutions.
 The CTP approach is unique in that it is an endeavour to provide EMS and CDSS integration with patient data sets on multiple levels both nationally and locally, and it also introduces the automated consumption of patient data by the CDSS.

 ### Assumptions
 -   System suppliers should use a standardised mechanism to identify patients, it is anticipated that the systems will use the Personal Demographics Service (PDS) to uniquely identify the patient and link them to their available care records.